How to Calculate the Moment of Inertia of a Beam Section

 The Neutral Axis (NA) or the horizontal XX axis is located at the centroid or center of mass.
 In our Centroid Tutorial, the centroid of this section was previously found to be 216.29 mm from the bottom of the section.
 Now to calculate the total moment of ienrtia of the section we need to use the "Parallel Axis Theorem":

-It is widely known that the moment of inertia of a rectangular area about its centroid axis is simply:
+It is widely known that the moment of inertia equation of a rectangle about its centroid axis is simply:

-The moments of inertia of other shapes are often stated in the front/back of textbooks, however the rectangular shape is very common for beam sections.
+The moment of inertia of other shapes are often stated in the front/back of textbooks, however the rectangular shape is very common for beam sections.